sematext/docs/docs/fleet/index.md

 In this tab you'll find information on how to upgrade the Sematext Agent to the latest version for all supported environments.
 ![Agent Info](../images/fleet/fleet-upgrade-instructions.png)

+## FAQ

+### What are the possible status values in my Log Shipper displayed under the Log Agents panel?

+The following status values are currently available for Log Shippers:

+* Running: The Log Shipper is running without issues
+* Not Configured: This is the initial state of Log Shipper.
+It means that it has not been configured yet in [Discovery](https://sematext.com/docs/logs/discovery/intro/), or another Log Shipper has been used to ship logs
+* Dead: The Sematext Agent started the Log Shipper but something went wrong.
+Usually, this means that the Log Shipper process is not available (bare metal), or the status of the Log Shipper container/pod is not running.
+* Init Failure: Systemd is not available (bare metal), there is an error pulling the Log Shipper container image, or there is an issue creating/starting the Log Shipper container/pod.
+* Stopped: The Log Shipper process has been stopped by the Sematext Agent